GameDevTecnico/cubos/docs/1_structure/1_core/6_ecs.md

 **CUBOS.** *ECS* contains the following concepts:
 - **World**: the main object that holds all of the *ECS* state.
-- **Entities**: represent objects in the game world.
+- **Entities**: represent objects in the game world (e.g. a car, a player, a tree)
 - **Components**: data associated with an entity (e.g. `Position`, `Rotation`, `Velocity`, etc.).
 - **Resources**: singleton-like objects which are stored per world and which do not belong to a specific entity (e.g. `DeltaTime`, `AssetManager`).
 - **Systems**: functions which operate on resources and entities' components.
+This is where the logic is implemented.
+- **Dispatcher**: decides when each system is called and knows which systems are independent from each other so they can be called at the same time (parallel computing).

 One important thing to note is that in an *ECS* the data is completely decoupled from the logic.
 What this means is that entities and components do not and should not possess any functionality other than storing data.
 All of the logic is relegated to the systems.

 ### How do we use it?